Are You Home-stitutionalised?

 They are used to not going out now.
 People visit them and sit at a distance in their little back garden.
 I’m getting the same way myself.
 Kind of want to break out there but don’t at the same time.
 Home is OK.
 Home is safe.
 People pass by and chat while I’m cutting the grass.
 I see people I know during my walks and have become friendlier with the kids next door, probably because of my cake making and sharing.

 I’ve taken to long relaxed telephone conversations in the old land-line style, and occasional Zoomy chats with friends and colleagues.
 I own-work at home anyway so nothing much has changed there.
-Exercise is a cinch: I toss down my yoga mat and pop up my laptop and Pilates-am-I.
+Exercise is a cinch: I toss down my yoga mat and pop up my laptop and Pilates-Am-I.

 Home is nice and clean too.
 The garden is tidy and prettier than I’ve ever had time to make it before.
 New skills learned include how to fit a toilet seat, sorting out the strimmer string thing, taking cuttings that grow, testing a variety of homemade window cleaning solutions, podcasting (in its infancy – RadioWellbeing here I come).

-Not least and perhaps most challenging has been shouldering the role of neighbourhood Brown Bin Coordinater.
+Not least of my achievements and perhaps most challenging has been shouldering the role of neighbourhood Brown Bin Coordinater.
 People now look to me for when to put out the garden rubbish.
 I check the council website, reference the last umpteen sets of circulated dates, take an educated stab at it and wheelie it out to grateful nods and thumbs up from neighbours who follow suit.
 Respect, apparently.

 So, I’ve emerged from home-stitutionalisation to a mindset of settled and grateful and more capable at home.
 I’m used to things this way now although I’d argue this is not so much a comfort zone as adaptation and acceptance.
-Of course we all have to pry ourselves out eventually but I’m in no hurry.
+Of course we all have to pry ourselves outsde eventually but I’m in no hurry.
 Not until my tooth starts playing up again anyway.
 Yanking out my own molar is one DIY skill too far for me.

 Jane Anderson PhD specialises in Sociospacial Reciprocity and Place Therapy.
 She's been working in wellbeing for nigh on 30 years and is especially interested in the people-place relationship and how it underpins all other aspects of staff engagement and wellbeing.
 Her Staff Wellbeing Framework Model is now charter-marked for quality assurance.